For the Indian Cooking Challenge

 You can increase the sugar added to the batter if you want it like sweet appams.

 As I went on the Sanna steaming the timing was drastically reduced.
-These were cooked by 10 mins itself.
+These were cooked for 10 mins itself.